GSA-TTS/tts-tech-operations/README.md

 - When we are either accountable or repsonsible for the procedure or outcome
 - When we pair it with [radiating intent](https://medium.com/@ElizAyer/dont-ask-forgiveness-radiate-intent-d36fd22393a3)
 - When the decision can actually be reversed

-## Documentation

-See [the list of links](links.md) for more information about:

-- General Info
-- Money Info
-- Purchase card Documents
-- SaaS Management Documents
-- IaaS Management

-## Team Process

-We are tracking the work for the Tech Portfolio team on our the public [18F GitHub project](https://github.com/orgs/18F/projects/11?fullscreen=true) board.

 ## Feedback